ueberauth/guardian/README.md

 * `allowed_algos` - The list of algorithms (must be compatible with JOSE).
 The first is used as the encoding key.
 Default is: ["HS512"]
 * `verify_module` - Provides a mechanism to setup your own validations for items in the token.
 Default is `Guardian.JWT`
 * `issuer` - The entry to put into the token as the issuer.
-This can be used in congunction with `verify_issuer`
+This can be used in conjunction with `verify_issuer`
 * `ttl` - The default ttl of a token
 * `verify_issuer` - If set to true, the issuer will be verified to be the same issuer as specified in the `issuer` field
 * `secret_key` - The key to sign the tokens